Back we are Rush Limbaugh and the one and only Excellence in Broadcasting.

 How many people might have been infected on that trip?

-What airline did that happen on.
+What airline did that happen on?

-It is it is just overwhelming.
+It is just overwhelming.

 And we shall continue.

-We've got a brief timeout here.
+We've got a brief time out here.

 We'll be back before you know it.